pathwaycom/llm-app/README.md

 ## Use cases

 LLM App can be used as a template for developing multiple applications running on top of Pathway.
 Here are examples of possible uses:
 * **Build your own Discord AI chatbot** that answers questions (this is what you see covered in the video!).
-Or any similar AI chatbot for that matter.
+Or any similar AI chatbot
 * **Ask privacy-preserving queries ** to an LLM and a private knowledge base that is frequently updated.
 * **Extend Kafka-based streaming architectures with LLM's**.
 * **Process LLM queries in bulk** with prompts created automatically out of input data streams.